Forumbee GDPR Compliance

 At Forumbee we have prepared for GDPR to ensure that we fulfill its obligations and maintain our transparency about how we process data.
-Here is an overview of GDPR and how we prepared for it at Forumbee:

 You can edit the Terms and Privacy Policies for your community or link to the policies on your main website.
 For more information see How to Customize Community Policies.

 When relying on consent as your legal basis for processing, the GDPR says the consent you obtain must be freely given, specific, informed, and unambiguous.
 You also must clearly explain how you plan to use their personal data.
 We’ve updated the member signup process to help you stay compliant with this law.
 You can enable a checkbox for opt-in consent and edit the message to explain how and why you are using data.
 For more information see How to Collect Member Consent.

 To comply with community member's request for a copy of their data, a new function has been added to the Administration console.
 Go to Admin > Users, locate the user and expand their details.
 Under Data Privacy select Export User Data.

 To comply with community member's request to be deleted/forgotten, you can fully delete the member and all of their data.
 This function can be accessed directly from the Administration console.
 See this article for steps to delete a user.